 - Providing clarity to all of your questions

 - Filing your paperwork and helping you avoid costly mistakes

 - Assisting you with other family matters, such as setting up child support

 - Negotiating on your behalf and fighting for a settlement with your and your family's best interests in mind

-Contact us today to schedule a free initial consultation with our child custody and visitation attorneys, and to learn more about what we can do to help you and your family.
+Contact our law firm today to schedule a free initial consultation with our child custody and visitation lawyers, and to learn more about what our Philadelphia custody lawyers can do to help you and your family.

-Legal Counsel in Child Custody & Visitation Cases
+Legal Counsel for Child Custody & Visitation Cases in Philadelphia

 - Factors Impacting Child Custody Decisions in Pennsylvania